astrael4ur0r4/version1/README.md

-# version1
+<h1>Hey!!
+I'm still building the website so give me some time lmao</h1>

-Im still making the website give me time </3 anyways go stream stromboid
+<p>I'm releasing a new deluxe version of STROMBOID and a secret version soon, so stay tuned!</p>